This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Developmental Delays

 All babies grow and develop at their own individual pace, but if there are noticeable deviations from expected milestones, these could indicate cerebral palsy.
-Some of the common milestones that are delayed in a baby with CP include:
+Some of the typical milestones that are delayed in a baby with CP include:

 - Rolling over